 Current strategy

-The new strategy reaffirms the UPU’s mission enshrined in its Constitution, which is “to stimulate the lasting development of efficient and accessible universal postal services of quality in order to facilitate communication between the inhabitants of the world”.
+The strategy is guided by the UPU’s constitutional mission to stimulate the lasting development of efficient and accessible universal postal services, facilitating communication between the inhabitants of the world.

 Mission